Apremont, Ain

-Apremont (/fr/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of eastern France.
+Apremont (/fr/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of central-eastern France.

 Geography

 Apremont is located halfway between Nantua and Oyonnax some 20 km north-west of Bellegarde-sur-Valserine and 40 km east of Bourg-en-Bresse.
 The commune has an area of 1456 hectares and is bounded by the communes of Bellignat, Oyonnax, Charix, Nantua, Montreal-la-Cluse, Martignat, and Groissiat.
 The commune is composed of several villages including: